We have all seen all the amazing ways you can create yummy bokeh with Christmas lights, but sometimes you may want to do something a little different!

 Shutter Speed: 25-30 seconds – this is a very long exposure, which is why we need to make sure the camera is level, supported and kept still through the entire process.
 Even bumping it gently will cause a bit of blurring or make it slightly out if focus.
 Sometimes it seems like your camera is taking FOREVER and it is tempting to check to see what is going on, but make sure that the shutter has clicked close before moving it!

 ISO: 100 – even if you are shooting in low-light situations (like a dark room at night with just the tree or string of lights illuminated), keep your ISO as low as possible so that you get crystal-clear, noise-free images.

-Once your camera is set, use the remote trigger or self-timer to release the shutter and wait for the shutter to click closed again before moving or adjusting the camera.
+Once your camera is set, use the remote trigger or self-timer to release the MIG welder reviews and wait for the shutter to click closed again before moving or adjusting the camera.

 In the first image, I used the following settings:

 Aperture: f 5.6, Shutter speed: 2.5 seconds.
 You can see that while the lights have a bit of “burst”, but it is subtle.